 DC: He called Mariners and Sonics, Sounders, Rainiers, Hydros and Cougars, Spokane Indians and I think even some Spokane Minor League Soccer at some point too.
 Just awesome to have that kind of flexibility and that knack to connect people through his vocalizations.
 Amazing.

 MM: I learned from him in the first conversation that I had with him, that if you’re going to love something, love it, and take pride in how you love it.
 And Bob loved sports.
 In one conversation, you could feel that from him.

 DC: And I remember him on the Cougars broadcasts as well.
 And KJR had the Cougars when they were awful.
-I was at the station when the Cougars went 3-9, and Bob Rob still managed to make those games interesting.
+I was at the station when the Cougars went 0-12 and the Huskies went 1-11 and the only win was over the Cougars.
+Bob Rob still managed to make those games interesting.

 CC: What you saw in him as a person is a kind of glowing spirit that just emanated throughout all interactions with him.
 So kind.
 So, so funny.
 He was funny until the very end, and he must have been so funny when he was younger.
 Just a guy that liked to chat and chop it up.
 What’s better than that?

 MC: Bob always had a stream of people – usually wearing crimson and gray – enthusiastically greeting him wherever he went.
 When he was in the booth it was common to have unannounced visitors show up, just to say hi to him.
 These well-wishers included everyone from partying young fans to the state governor.
 Bob always treated these guests warmly with a smile on his face.

 In 2018, the home broadcast booth at Cheney Stadium was named after Bob.
 At 89, he was in attendance with his family for the historic day.